ATNoG/odtone-openwrt/README.md

     apt-get install build-essential binutils flex bison autoconf gettext texinfo sharutils \
                 subversion libncurses5-dev ncurses-term zlib1g-dev gawk

-Checkout and prepare Attitude Adjustment and the packages.
+Checkout and prepare Barrier Breaker and the packages.
 For the rest of this section we assume that `~/odtonewrt` is your working directory.

     cd ~/odtonewrt

-    svn co svn://svn.openwrt.org/openwrt/tags/attitude_adjustment_12.09/
+Clone OpenWrt Barrier Breaker to `~/odtonewrt/openwrt`

-    cd attitude_adjustment_12.09
+    cd openwrt
     ./scripts/feeds update -a
     ./scripts/feeds install -a

-Configure Attitude Adjustment (select target system) and the packages
+Configure Barrier Breaker (select target system) and the packages

     make menuconfig